Why usFeaturesTemplatesBlogGlossary

 Execute your strategy rules against historical data, day by day or month by month.
 Track:

-• Rebalance-level changes (what was bought/sold and why)
+• Rebalance-level changes (what was bought, what was sold, and why).

-• Benchmark Comparison — Did you beat the Nifty 50?
-If not, why bother?
+• Benchmark comparison: did you beat the Nifty 50?
+If not, the strategy needs a better justification than absolute return.

 Common Backtesting Mistakes